+Caring for lotus plants is relatively easy.
+Place them in a spot that receives full sun and fertilize them moderately.
 Lotus tubers can’t survive freezing.
 If your pond does not freeze solid, your lotus should be able to overwinter if placed deeper than the freeze line.
 If you’re worried about freezing, you can dig up your lotus tubers and overwinter them indoors in a cool place.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."